Our Enrolment Process

 (Excerpt from Enrolment Policy, March 2021)

-To apply, families submit an enrolment form to the management committee.
+To apply, families submit an Expression of Interest form to the management committee.

 The committee discusses the enrolment application at the next committee meeting and confirms enrolment verbally by phone.